aino/node-browserify/readme.markdown

 machinery to use when the extension has not been specified.
 By default browserify considers only `.js` and `.json` files in such cases.

+`opts.lookup` is an object that specifies the module directory ,`modulesDir`, and manifest, `manifest`, file to search for when requiring a module.
+For example.  `{react: {modulesDir: "bower_components", manifest: "bower.json"},
+jquery: {modulesDir: "components"}}`

 Note that if files do not contain javascript source code then you also need to specify a corresponding transform for them.